nkrusch/awesome-research-guides/README.md

 Scientific discovery is materialized in research deliverables, like publications and software artifacts.
 Underlying the deliverables are implicit principles and research skills that govern the process of conducting research.
 For example, a research paper is a specialized format of writing.
-Young researchers, who want to participate in scientific discourse, must first master the "specification" of research papers.
+Young researchers, who want to participate in scientific discourse, must first uncover the "specification" of a research paper.
-Ideally, young researchers learn these principles during doctoral studies, but in reality [doctoral experiences vary wildly](https://www.reddit.com/r/PhD/?f=flair_name%3A%22Seeking%20advice-academic%22).
+Ideally, young researchers learn these skills during doctoral studies, but in reality [doctoral experiences vary wildly](https://www.reddit.com/r/PhD/?f=flair_name%3A%22Seeking%20advice-academic%22).
 Therefore, this collection provides a standardizing resource, for young researchers and advisors, that is independent of institutional circumstances.
 The list is scoped to topics in computer science.